Graveyards in Virginia

 Disrupting a graveyard is a disruption of a community.
 Local opposition to the construction of the dam that created Smith Mountain Lake in the 1960's was mitigated by the decision of the Appalachian Power Company to find family cemeteries and move 1,135 graves from the future lake bottom.7

-Graveyards are significant to more than just families.
-A gravesite in some, such as Hollywood Cemetery in Richmond, helps to define a family's social status in a community.
+Graveyards are significant to more than just the immediate families of those who have been buried at the site.
+A gravesite in some cemeteries, such as Hollywood Cemetery in Richmond, helps to define a family's social status in a community.

 Other graveyards are associated with support for the Union or the Confederacy during the Civil War.